lambdista/config/docs/src/tut/README.md

 Success("hello")
 ```

+Warning: Of course, IDEs will mark `map.alpha` as an error since they just don't know about the dynamic nature of
+those fields.
+Nevertheless, your code will keep compiling and working like a charm.

 <a name="configLoaders"></a>
 ## Config loaders
 Apart from loading your config through a `java.nio.file.Path` you can also use the following resources: